Passing the MCAT is the main step you need to take to get into a great medical school.

 Make sure you take these deadlines into consideration.
 For example, if you feel that you still need more time for prep, you can reschedule your MCAT to a later date without big extra costs.

 The same goes for changing the location and editing your personal data.
-But you have to make up your mind at least one month before the exam date.
+But you have to decide at least one month before the exam date.

 The exam is administered in hundreds of locations around the world.
 But you need to register in advance to grab the perfect spot in the nearby location.
 These spots fill up quickly so if you’re slow, you’ll need to go the extra mile (literally) to take the test.

 6. What if you need to take the MCAT more than once?